A Warmer Than Average Winter Doesn’t Always Mean Sunshine and Blue Skies

 After the first frigid blast of cold air and a little snow, everyone wonders what happened to the warm winter.

-The truth is, warmer winter weather often brings more turbulent weather in the form of ice storms, blankets of heavy snow instead of fluffy snow, and high winds.
-Instead of a few inches of fluff, we get an inch or two wintry mix.
+The truth is, a warmer winter often brings more turbulent weather in the form of ice storms, blankets of heavy snow instead of fluffy snow, and high winds.
+Instead of a few inches of fluff, we get an inch or two of wintry mix.
 While we might not see much in the way of subzero temperatures, below freezing for large sections of the country is more likely than not.

 Warmer or colder than normal averages out to a few degrees—not extremes.